 **: Unofficial transcripts (i.e., downloaded from university web portal) are acceptable.
 Graduate students should submit undergraduate transcripts as well, particularly if in their first year of study

-Notifications to accepted students will be sent out by Friday, March 10, 2023.
+Notifications to accepted students will start going out on Friday, March 10, 2023.